Paul Bolstad at Work

 I've been called an ecosystems ecologist, a geographer, a forester, a geomaticist, and a modeler, and these descriptions are all partly true.
 My work spans these disciplines, and I've had the good fortune of collaborating with clever people in all these fields.

-My research has focused on carbon and water cycling from leaf to regional scales, mostly in forest ecosystems, and mostly in Lake States and Southern Appalachian forests.
+Much of my research has focused on water and carbon cycling from leaf to regional scales, mostly in forest ecosystems, and mostly in Lake States and Southern Appalachian forests.
+Another major focus is the development and application of remote sensing and spatial analysis to quantify vegetation structure and human landscape disturbances, most recently with discrete-return, high resolution LiDAR.

 picos